 Dr. Alexander Silbersdorff (formerly Alexander Sohn)

 My research focuses on the application of various statistical modelling approaches.
 First and foremost, I use distributional regression to analyse economic inequalities and consider the scope and limits of deep learning algorithms with respect to their analytic capacity.
 In addition, I have worked on a variety of questions from different fields - ranging from using informative priors in a Bayesian mixed methods framework in order to estimate the magnitude of rebound effects of energy usage to employing non-parametric Hidden Markov Models in a frequentist framework in order to analyse the diving behaviour of whales.
-After all the best thing about working at this statistics chair is that you to play in a lot of people's research backyards.
+After all the best thing about working as a statistician is that you to play in a lot of people's research-backyards.

 Click here for a list of my published work and current working papers as well as data and software compiled for my research efforts.

 I am currently responsible for the introductory lectures in mathematics and statistics for the economics faculty.
 Before, I have taught various courses on statistics, from non-technical introductions to statistics to advanced statistics courses on state of the art regression techniques.
 In addition to courses in statistics, I have also taught the course Heterodox Economics during the winter semester for the past years.